Algessar/HuionKeymapper/README.md

 - Currently, pen buttons are limited to be mapped to mouse buttons.
 - Simultaneous input from tablet and pen does not work.
 Which means that ctrl-middle mouse zoom, if mapped on tablet and pen, does not work as intended.
 (A function exists at the bottom of the Program class where I will attempt to adress this.
 Eventually.)

-- There is a self-contained build in publish that should just work as is.
+- There is a self-contained build in bin/Release/net8.0/linux-x64/publish that should just work as is.
 Make sure the deviceConfig.json is in the same directory.

 # Huion Keymapper